 The capital receipts reserve holds the proceeds from the disposal of land or other assets, which are restricted by statute from being used other than to fund new capital expenditure or to be set aside to finance historic capital expenditure.
-The balance on this reserve was nil at the end of the year.
+The balance on this reserve will be used in future years.